afenm75/enformer/README.md

 **Note**.
 To run the first file properly, we need two additional files for which we have provided explanations in these two files.

 We recommend starting by reading the [Training.ipynb](Training.ipynb), then go for [Enformer.ipynb](Enformer.ipynb) and [attention_module.ipynb](attention_module.ipynb) and finally, take a look at [Enformer_Enhancer_Results](Enformer_Enhancer_Results.ipynb).
 Reading these files, along with the written reports, helps readers with some levele of knowledge in bioinformatics find valuable insights about Enformers.

+**Note** To rerun the file please download the data, and upload them to your Google Colab account, then go to tag Runtime -> Change runtime type -> choose GPU